 Hi, I am Cathleen Sarti, a historian for early modern (Northern) European history, especially for the Scandinavian and the British kingdoms.
 The history of these countries has much to offer, too much, and that’s why I focused my research interests a bit further: I am mostly interested in the political culture of these kingdoms in the 16th and 17th century, and I am fascinated by the question of how and what people in these communities thought in regards to political questions.

 The question of how ideas and conventions of authority („Herrschaft“ in German which covers also an understanding of rule, power, government, etc.) was also one of the key questions for my PhD-thesis on the depositions of monarchs.
 I don’t want to tell too much about it before you got a chance to read the book (which I am preparing right now), but I can definitely say, what people did and said in political crisis was something other than what they usually said.
-If you’re curious about this research you can read a bit more about this here:
+If you’re curious about this research you can read a bit more about this here (German and English):

 - Panorama zu Absetzungen in frühneuzeitlichen protestantischen Monarchien.
 Projektbericht zur Dissertation.
 In: Frühneuzeit-Info 26 (2015), pp. 249-255.

 - Depositions of Monarchs in Northern European Kingdoms, 1300-1700.
 In: Woodacre, Elena et al. (eds.): The Routledge History of Monarchy.
 Milton Park: Routledge, 2019, pp. 581-594.